You want smart political talk without the meltdowns?

 That's what happened in Virginia, and that's what happened in New Jersey.

-And there's it unless Joe Biden were to turn around and adopt the Trump policies on the economy, the Trump policies on energy, the Trump policies on the border, the Trump policies on foreign policy, um, which he's never gonna do.
+And Unless Joe Biden were to turn around and adopt the Trump policies on the economy, the Trump policies on energy, the Trump policies on the border, the Trump policies on foreign policy, which he's never going to do, it's going to only get worse.

-And by the time we get to election day now, in less than a year from now, we are now going to have a chance to put this country right this ship and get this country back on the right track.
+And by the time we get to Election Day now, in less than a year from now, we are now going to have a chance to put this country right this ship and get this country back on the right track.

 We need you.